 All pet owners simply want what is best for their pet.
-Sometimes the decisions can be easier to identify, like if your pet likes tennis balls or bones better!
-But sometimes owning a pet can come with some more difficult decisions.
-When our pets do not feel well, we assume that it must be pretty bad due to the change in their habits, or sensitivities when they are touched or move a certain body part--but the question is how can we best help them to feel better quickly.
+Sometimes the decisions can be easier to identify--like if your pet likes tennis balls or bones better!
+But sometimes owning a pet can lead to some more difficult decisions.
+When our pets do not feel well, we can tell due to the change in their habits, or sensitivities when they are touched or move a certain body part--but the question is how can we best help them to feel better quickly.

-Once you have been able to diagnose an issue, selecting a course of treatment can be even more difficult.
-Fortunately, at Highland Veterinary Clinic, we offer a variety of pain treatment options, including the K Laser.
+Once the cause of a pet's pain has been determined, selecting a course of treatment can be even more daunting.
+Fortunately, at Highland Veterinary Clinic, we offer a variety of pain treatment options, including the cold Laser therapy.

 It may seem like something straight from a science fiction novel, but the use of lasers to help treat a variety of different conditions has become increasingly more frequent for humans and animals.
 Many people find that they prefer the laser options compared to any other method for managing their pain.
-We will discuss some of the benefits of K Lasers in a minute, but first, it is important to understand exactly what the approach does.
+We will discuss some of the benefits of cold laser therapy in a minute, but first, it is important to understand exactly what the approach does.

 When this energy is transferred to the targeted cells, they have an effect on the chemical reaction within that group of cells.
 The effect of the introduced energy can help to increase the production of ATP, or help cells to eliminate excess fluid, or release hormones that help manage pain and reduce inflammation.
 While these factors can be helpful with the treatment of pain in your animal, they may also heal more quickly because of this therapy.

 At Highland Veterinary Clinic, we have a number of pets who do not want to come through the door for a variety of reasons.
-However, our pets who receive K Laser therapy are generally more relaxed and ready to come in for their treatment.
-Simply put, the K laser procedure is actually pleasant for animals and helps to quell some of the pain they experience quickly.
+However, our pets who receive cold laser therapy are generally more relaxed and ready to come in for their treatment!
+Simply put, the cold laser procedure is actually quite pleasant for animals and helps to quell some of the pain they experience relatively quickly.

-The K laser approach does not require any sedation, and most pets do not need restraints.
-In fact, we do not even need to cut or trim your pet's hair down at the targeted area.
+The cold laser approach does not require any sedation, and most pets do not need restraints.
+In fact, we do not even need to cut nor trim your pet's hair down at the targeted area.
 During a treatment, the laser will be applied to the targeted area for anywhere between two and eight minutes per area.
 The sensation is simply soothing and warm for your animal, and they can sit in your lap or next to you while you pet them throughout the treatment.
 Multiple areas can be treated during a session.
-While some issues may be resolved in a single session, we often recommend somewhere between three to eight sessions before the issues are resolved.
+While a fewissues may be resolved in a single session, we often recommend somewhere between three to eight sessions before the issues are resolved.
 We provide these sessions in packages to help maximize affordability.

 Once the session is completed, you do not have to stick around for an observation period, but can take your loved one directly home.
 Maybe stop for a pup cup or kitty cone along the way!
 You should notice some relief in their discomfort within 12-24 hours.

-Recent clinical trials found that K laser therapy was helpful for pets in a variety of different ways.
+Recent clinical trials found that cold laser therapy was helpful for pets in a variety of different ways.
 These include: